-The SoCal High School Cycling League was organized in 2008 to provide a well defined race season for high school (grades 9-12) student athletes and to promote the formation of teams at public and private high schools.
+The SoCal Interscholastic Cycling League was organized in 2008 to provide a well defined race season for high school student athletes and to promote the formation of teams at public and private high schools.
+In 2014 that grew to include a middle school program designed to introduce middle school aged riders to the sport of mountain biking focused heavily on skills, fun, fitness, and responsibility with a taste of the competitive aspects of mountain biking.
 With the cooperation of local race promoters and our sponsors we produce a first class series of races in addition to providing training for coaches and riders.
-The League is working to make high school racing the easiest way for youth to get involved in the challenging and exciting world of competitive cycling.
+The League is working to make interscholastic (grades 6-12) racing the easiest way for youth to get involved in the challenging and exciting world of competitive cycling.

-We believe that cross-country mountain biking is the ‘T-Ball’ of the cycling world and in addition to succeeding at the international level of mountain biking, we’ve also seen many (NorCal) League athletes go on to succeed in road racing and collegiate cycling.
-Several League alumni athletes from our sister league in NorCal are now racing on professional teams at events like the Tour of California and the Sea Otter Classic.
+We believe that cross-country mountain biking is the ‘T-Ball’ of the cycling world and in addition to succeeding at the international level of mountain biking, we’ve also seen many athletes go on to succeed in road racing and collegiate cycling.

-The SoCal High School Cycling League works to establish and maintain safe, quality high school mountain bike programs.
+The SoCal Interscholastic Cycling League works to establish and maintain safe, quality interscholastic mountain bike programs.
 The League is responsible for establishing a climate that will:

 - Provide students who have the desire to mountain bike with the coaching and camaraderie that will help them achieve both competitive and non-competitive cross-country mountain biking goals in a safe and enjoyable manner;

 - Develop an awareness of what it is to be an amateur athlete that is both gracious and respectful to their community;

 - Create an environment in which they may discover new friendships and find role models;

 - Guide students towards learning new skills and disciplines, and spread the foundations of mountain biking across the U.S.;